-Rainbodhi is a community group for LGBTQIA+ Buddhists and our friends.
+Rainbodhi is a community group for LGBTQIA+ Buddhists and friends.

 We offer meditation and Dhamma discussion in a safe, supportive environment.
-Come along to chill out, hear authentic Buddhist teachings and develop spiritual friendships with like-minded people.
+Come along to chill out, hear authentic Buddhist teachings and develop spiritual friendships.

 We are non-sectarian and welcome everyone regardless of gender, sexuality or faith.

 Akāliko Bhikkhu (he/him) is the founder of Rainbodhi and an out and proud queer Buddhist monk in the Theravada forest tradition.
 Venerable Akāliko first encountered Buddhism as a teenager and spent over twenty years practising in different traditions both in Australia and overseas, before taking full ordination with Ajahn Brahm as his preceptor.
 Venerable Akāliko’s teaching brings the Buddha’s timeless wisdom to today’s problems in practical ways, helping people find peace and happiness in their lives.

 He currently resides with his long-term teacher, Bhante Sujato, at Lokanta Vihara, (the Monastery at the End of the World) in Sydney, Australia.

 He is active on Facebook and posts regular teachings on YouTube.

 Venerable Bom Hyon Sunim